maineel/inddev/README.md

 - Javascript
 - Mongoose ODM

+## Setup and running

-1. Clone this repository and run npm i in the terminal
+- Clone this repository and run npm i in the terminal
-2. After that run npm run dev
+- After that run npm run dev
-3. The server will be up and running
+- The server will be up and running

 1. How long did it take you to complete this assignment? - Approximately 2 Hours